Retzu/taskstack/README.md

 These are the rules that Taskstack establishes
 ----------------------------------------------
-1. Each member of the group can only work on one task at a time.
+1. Each member of the group can only work on **one task at a time**.
-2. A task can never be put back in the queue once it has been worked on.
+2. A task can **never be put back** in the queue once it has been worked on.
 Neither to where it was taken from, nor at the back of the queue.
-It can only be paused or finished.
+It can **only be paused or finished*.
-3. Before adding a task to a queue, the taskmaster must always be presented with a visualization of the assignees queue.
+3. Before adding a task to a queue, the taskmaster must always be presented with a **visualization of the assignees queue**.
 The act of assigning a task must be as visible as possible.
-No anonymous dropdown menus with lists of assignees.
-Drag & drop mechanics are recommended.
+No anonymous dropdown menus with lists of assignees. **Drag & drop mechanics are recommended**.
 I'm almost inclined to say *make it a chore*.
-4. Each queue has a limited number of tasks (ideally <10).
+4. Each queue has a **limited number of tasks** (ideally <10).
-5. Queues or assignees must be colour-coded according to the size of the queue (e. g. green = 2 tasks, yellow = 4 tasks, red = 7 tasks).
+5. Queues or assignees must be **colour-coded** according to the size of the queue (e. g. green = 2 tasks, yellow = 4 tasks, red = 7 tasks).
-6. To give people stuff to do you must use this tool and only this tool.
+6. To give people stuff to do you must use this tool and **only this tool**.
 No "could you quickly do this and that" or mails without a task in the queue.
 If as an assignee you get a task by mail, make a task in Taskstack and add it to your own queue.
-7. A single task can be of any complexity.
-Based on that, it's the taskmaster's job to manage and distribute tasks evenly and fairly.
+7. A single task can be of **any complexity**.
+Based on that, it's the **taskmaster's job** to manage and distribute tasks evenly and fairly.
-8. As a taskmaster you can only remove tasks from anywhere within a queue or add tasks at the back of the queue.
-If a task was removed and the same task is added again later, the assignee will have to confirm that action.
+8. As a taskmaster you can only **remove tasks from anywhere within a queue** or add tasks **at the back of the queue**.
+If a task was removed and the same task is added again later, the assignee will have to **confirm that action**.
-8. Taskmasters will be notified by changes to queues that were made by their assignee.
-Assignees will be notified by changes to their queue that weren't made by themselves.
+8. Taskmasters will be **notified of changes to queues** that were made by their assignee.
+Assignees will be notified of changes to their queue that weren't made by themselves.
-9. No priorities.
+9. **No priorities**.
 The only form of priority implicitly stems from the order tasks are in a queue.

 Why did you call it 'Taskstack' when it's clearly a queue dummy!
 ----------------------------------------------------------------